MSc Geographic Data Science and Spatial Analytics

 Overview

 Are you passionate about using data and analytics to improve cities and solve spatial problems?
 The MSc in Geographic Data Science and Spatial Analytics will help you to achieve your ambitions.
-Join a School ranked first in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021) and learn how to utilise cutting-edge tools and methods from the data science domain to analyse spatial data in order to tackle challenges spanning across various spatial scales: from neighbourhoods and cities to regions and supra-national systems.
+Join a School ranked first in the UK for 'Geography and Environmental Studies' research (Times Higher Education analysis of REF 2021) and learn how to utilise cutting-edge tools and methods from the data science domain to analyse spatial data in order to tackle challenges spanning across various spatial scales: from neighbourhoods and cities to regions and supra-national systems.

 Whether your background is in Geography, Planning, or Social Sciences more broadly, or in numerate subjects such as Computer Science and Engineering, this programme will help you succeed in the dynamic field of Geographic Data Science and Spatial Analytics.

-You will master data science and machine-learning algorithms, tools, and data structures, and apply them to understand core theories and concepts in urban analytics and city science.
+We welcome a diverse array of students from different subject backgrounds seeking to master data science and machine-learning algorithms, GeoAI tools, and data infrastructures, and apply them to understand core theories and concepts in social and environmental sciences.
 You will be able to employ cartographic and geographic theory and concepts to map and model big geographic data.
-You will understand the main engineering concepts and principles around scientific computing and data infrastructure and use them to model smart cities and urban digital infrastructure.
+You will understand the main engineering principles around scientific computing and GeoAI, and use them to help tackle global challenges across disciplines.

 The MSc in Geographic Data Science and Spatial Analytics builds upon the Quantitative Spatial Science (QuSS) research group within the School of Geographical Sciences and its longstanding history and excellence in quantitative geography and spatial analysis.